 The Gold Coast Cycle Centre upgrades were completed in early July 2016 and included upgrades to the clubhouse, improvements to car parking facilities and visitor access, a new amenities block and a new spectator viewing platform that overlooks the existing outdoor velodrome.

 Nerang mountain bike trail

-The GC2018 mountain bike trail will meet Union Cycliste Internationale (UCI) requirements and will be designed utilising the International Mountain Biking Association (IMBA) Trail Difficulty Rating System.
+The GC2018 mountain bike trail meets Union Cycliste Internationale (UCI) requirements and was designed utilising the International Mountain Biking Association (IMBA) Trail Difficulty Rating System.

-Construction of the mountain bike trail commenced in mid-September 2016 and is scheduled for completion in late 2016.
+Construction of the mountain bike trail commenced in mid-September 2016 and was completed in February 2017.
 The GC2018 Mountain Bike Trail will undergo some final maintenance and modification after the Commonwealth Games.

 Signature 1 Trail – Slower speed technical and rocky section that involves both a section of climb and steep descent.
 Includes stone stairs and ledges to test riders technical ability.

 Signature 2 Trail – Higher speed technical section that involves both a climb and a descent.
 Includes jumps and drops, and a range of different line choices.